 21.1 Upon the termination of the Agreement, Clauses 13, 14, 17, 18, 21, 24 and 25 and any clauses (including those set out in the Data Processing Agreement) which expressly or by implication is intended to have effect after termination shall survive and continue to have effect (in accordance with their express terms or otherwise indefinitely)

 21.2 Except to the extent that these Terms and Conditions expressly provide otherwise, the termination of the Agreement shall not affect the accrued rights of either party.

 21.3 Within 30 days following the termination of the Agreement for any reason:

-- the Customer must pay to the Provider any Charges properly due and unpaid in respect of the Subscription Services provided to the Customer before the termination of the Agreement; and
+- the Customer must pay to the Provider any Charges properly due and unpaid in respect of the Subscription Services or other Services provided to the Customer before the termination of the Agreement; and

 - the Provider must refund to the Customer any Charges paid by the Customer to the Provider in respect of the Subscription Services that were to be provided to the Customer after the termination of the Agreement, without prejudice to the parties’ other legal rights.

 22.1 Without prejudice to any Provider obligations arising in the Data Processing Agreement in place between them, the Provider may subcontract any of its obligations under the Agreement, providing that the Provider must give to the Customer, prior written notice of the appointment of a subcontractor, specifying the subcontracted obligations and identifying the subcontractor in question.